WHAT IS THE ‘G.O.G.G.’?

-This ‘big ring’ starts and finishes at the Forrest Football ground, taking riders on an incredible journey on 2WD dirt roads through the mighty Otway Ranges to the coast (think Great Ocean Road!) and back again.
+This ‘big ring’ starts and finishes at the Forrest Football ground, taking riders on an beautiful journey on 2WD dirt roads through the mighty Otway Ranges to the coast (think Great Ocean Road!) and back again.
 These smooth dirt roads make for some magical riding through a timeless landscape with tall trees, massive tree ferns and a great sense of journey as you power through the hills.
 The course will include plenty of climbing with some sizable ascents spread across the course to keep your lungs working.

 You do not need any specific mountain biking skills to complete the course as the entire thing is on easily ridden dirt roads but you will need to pack your thunder thighs because there are a few climbs that will keep you honest along the way.